mattlm0831/OCR-Handwriting/README.md

 <h3> 2.
 Current Progress </h3>

 Currently the project is in the data collection phase.
 We have scans of manuscripts from <strong>John Quincy Adams</strong> that we are imaging.
 The imaging process will conclude shortly after which we will work on building the networks for the various phases of the model.
-We anticipate a schedule that proceeds as follows:<br/>
+We anticipate a schedule that proceeds as follows:

 <br/>
 <strong>